cyber-security-vs-computer-science-key-differences.jpg

 Education requirements

 The question of whether a cyber degree is a must to exercise the profession is a bit difficult to answer.
-Like in any other information technology branch, one can secure entry-level job positions without a college degree, of course, provided that they possess a set of relevant IT security certifications or some previous experience in the field.
+Like in any other information technology branch, one can secure entry-level job positions without a college degree, of course, provided that they possess a set of relevant IT security certifications or some previous experience in the field, having knowledge of at least common types of cyber attacks.

 However, when it comes to advancing to higher positions, a bachelor’s degree and even more a master’s will make a difference.
 Indeed, this will mostly depend on the companies’ employment criteria and policies, but in general, skills and knowledge gained through a bachelor’s or even master’s degree might prove strongly necessary for companies specializing in developing and implementing security systems, where even one error might lead to severe data loss and potentially even financial ruin.
 Thus, most companies set strict educational requirements to minimize such occurrences.